ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 Overview
 ========

-..
-This document explains methods for getting backtraces in ROS 2, which are essential for debugging.
-..
-A backtrace provides a snapshot of the entire sequence of function calls that led up to a crash or error.
-..
-There are many ways to accomplish this, but this is a good starting point for new C++ developers without GDB experience.

 **What is a Backtrace ?**

-- Imagine your program is like a multi-story building where each floor is a function it's currently executing.
+- Imagine your program is like a stack of pancakes where each pancake represents a function it's currently executing.
-  A backtrace is like an emergency map that shows you exactly how the program got to the floor where it crashed.
+  A backtrace is like a photo of the collapsed pancake stack, showing you the order they were in, revealing how the program ended up with the failure.
 - It lists out the sequence of functions that were called, one on top of the other, leading up to the point of failure.

 **Why is it Useful?**